-Kemmerer water samples using Kemmerer sampling device were collected on April 5 and August 15, 2018 from depths of 3 m, 6 m, and 9 m and were analyzed for total phosphorous by ALS laboratories.
+Kemmerer water samples using Kemmerer sampling device were collected on March 17 from 3 m, 6 m, 9 m, and 12 m depths and on August 18, 2020 from depths of 3 m, 6 m, and 9 m and were analyzed for total phosphorous by ALS laboratories.
 The laboratory results are presented in Figure 9.

-The total phosphorus concentration in lake water samples collected on August 15, 2018 were higher than the samples collected on March 5, 2018 at all depths.
-Total phosphorous concentrations in the samples collected on August 15 slightly decreased from the 3 m sampling depth (0.197 mg/L) to the 9 m sampling depth (0.178 mg/L).
-However, March 5 steadily increased through each depth, from 3 m (0.063 mg/L) to 12 m (0.149 mg/L).
-Total phosphorous in all samples collected from different depths on March 5 and August 15 exceeded the applicable regulatory guidelines with an average total phosphorus concentration of 0.13 mg/L. The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples which is Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus.
+The total phosphorus concentration in lake water samples collected on August 18, 2019 exceeded the regulatory guideline of 0.05 mg/L, while samples collected on March 17, 2020 only exceeded the guideline at the 12 m depth.
+Total phosphorous concentrations in the samples collected on March 17, 2020 increased with lake depth.
+The average total phosphorus from Kemmerer sampling is 0.05 mg/L which is in close proximity to the applicable regulatory guideline.
+The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples which is Eutrophic (high productivity, nutrients, and algae growth) based on total phosphorus.

-Figure 9: Total phosphorus from Kemmerer samples in East Basin of LLB Lake - 2018
+Figure 9: Total phosphorus from Kemmerer samples in East Basin of LLB Lake - 2020